-As revenue leaders, you must be busy preparing for your Sales Kick Off (SKO) for 2022.
+As a RevOps leader, you must be busy preparing for your Sales Kick Off (SKO) for 2023.
 With so many challenges being carried forward from the last two years, are you wondering what a modern SKO might look like for the coming year?

 The approach you take must communicate your go-to-market strategy for the year ahead, and set up your sales reps for success.
 To make this happen, you will have to address some of the most pressing challenges that your sales reps face.

-In this article, we have compiled top tips from 15 revenue leaders on what they plan to do differently for their SKO 2022.
-These are the top use cases these leaders plan to focus on.
+In this article, we have compiled top tips from 15 RevOps leaders on what they plan to do differently for their SKO 2023.
+These are the top use cases these RevOps leaders plan to focus on.

-We believe it will be helpful in making your next SKO a game-changing event and will help you drive your revenue acceleration plans.
+We believe it will be helpful in making your next SKO a game-changing event and will help you drive your RevOps acceleration plans.

 1. Understand who your reps are speaking to and at what stage